Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Diagram below is 2 pages

-It's important to pay attention to how exercises are scored as well as what is required during the exercise.
+It's important to understand how exercises are scored as well as what is required during the exercises.
+See below for purpose, process & scoring information details & tips.

 ANIMALS:

-1. Animals must be well groomed just as if they were going in a visit (bathed, thoroughly brushed out, eyes and ears cleaned & nails clipped) be at least one (1) year of age, have lived with their owner for at least 6 months, and be in good physical condition, able physically and mentally to do the work.
+1. Animals must be well groomed just as if they were going in a visit (bathed, thoroughly brushed out, eyes and ears cleaned & nails clipped) be at least one (1) year of age (6 months sufficient for some species), have lived with their owner for at least 6 months (1 year fro birds) and be in good physical condition, able physically and mentally to do the work.
 Animals to be evaluated with handler other than owner must have written permission from owner.

-2. Animals must demonstrate that they are relaxed and under complete control (verbal &/or visual NOT physical control) at all times.
+2. Animals must demonstrate that they are relaxed and under complete control (LOOSE leash, verbal &/or visual NOT physical) at all times.
 Animals must not jump, hop up, or put feet on furniture or people uninvited.
-Animal must show that he/she is reliable, predictable, well mannered and that he/she performs willingly and on cue to the following behaviors (depending on the species & size of animal being tested): Sit; Down; Stay (for 2 -3 seconds; Walk on leash (quietly with NO pulling, tugging, or wandering - leash as insurance rather than “crutch”); Come (from 10 feet directly to the handler).
-(See; Recommended Dog Trainers, What Kind of Training Does My Dog Need ... & Positive Reinforcement Dog Training)
+Animal must show that he/she is reliable, predictable, well mannered and that he/she performs willingly and on cue to the following behaviors (depending on the species & size of animal being tested): Sit; Down; Stay (for 2 -3 seconds; Walk on LOOSE leash (quietly with NO pulling, tugging, or wandering - leash as insurance rather than “crutch”); Come (from 10 feet directly to the handler).
+(See; Recommended Dog Training, What Kind of Training Does My Dog Need ... & Positive Reinforcement Dog Training)

 4. Animals must demonstrate confidence around various hospital equipment (wheelchairs, walkers, IV poles, etc.) and loud noises.